We've been wrestling with new music since the late 1980s, building a space for diverse and uncomfortable sounds, asking :

 Longer answers to all of the above come in the form of workshops, lectures and webinars on curating new music (for your choir), and on learning how to perform new music.
 It's our rehearsal technique—Games Choirs Play—that enables a choir to sing anything, any time, anywhere.
 Ask!

 These suggestions come from 30+ years of conducting youth and young-at-heart choirs, being on both sides of the jury table at international competitions and festivals, and putting together a regional symposium.

-I have been enabled by so many people—family, friends, peers, students, teachers—but am indebted to Bert, with whom I share my life, and two cats, Max Headroom (1996-2008) and Henry.
+In this life, I'm enabled by many people—family, friends, peers, students, teachers—and am indebted to Bert, with whom I share a love of small cobblestoned towns, and two cats, Max Headroom (1996-2008) and Henry.